brisa-build/brisa/docs/02-building-your-application/03-data-fetching/01-fetching.md

 }
 ```

+Suspense is useful during HTML streaming, while the server loads the data the suspense content is displayed, and once the server loads the data, during streaming the suspense is changed to the real content, all this without the client having to make any request to the server.

 ### Share server-server data between components

 To share data across all parts of the server ([`middleware`](/docs/building-your-application/routing/middleware), [`layout`](/docs/building-your-application/routing/pages-and-layouts#layout), [`responseHeaders`](/docs/building-your-application/routing/pages-and-layouts#response-headers-in-layouts-and-pages), [`suspense` phase](/docs/building-your-application/routing/suspense-and-streaming), etc) there are two ways: